 (Rabbit Fever; Deer Fly Fever)

-Handling carcasses, being bitten by a tick, inhaling infected sprayed particles, and eating or drinking infected material can cause infection.
+Handling animal carcasses, being bitten by a tick, inhaling contaminated sprayed particles, or eating or drinking contaminated material can cause infection.

 Symptoms can include fever, sores, and swollen lymph nodes.